HellGateCorp/MAILxDBxSERVER/README.md

 # MAILxDBxSERVER
-A Java based Grapical-UserInterface Application that connected you with your favorite POP3/SMB Mail-Provider.
-It creates a local SQL-Database in which your Mails are stored into.📬✉️
+A Java based GrapicalUserInterface Application, that connected you with your favorite SMB Mail-Provider.
+It creates a local SQL-Database where all your Mails from external Providers such Gmail,Yahoo,Outlook etc are backed up on your Disk. 📤📬